golioth/developer-training/website/docs/zephyr-training/03_LED/devicetree-overview.md

 ## Devicetree for the nRF9160dk

-Let's take the red pill.
-You've been working with our training repository.
+Let's dive in.
+You've been working with [our training repository](https://github.com/golioth/zephyr-training).
 Did you know it's set up to have a full copy of the Zephyr tree in it?

 1. Take a moment to explore the `deps/zephyr` folder.
 You'll find a ton of help in here (`samples` and `tests` are the next-best thing if a tutorial for what